(See also Overview of Abdominal Injuries.)

-Because of the spleen's position in the upper left side of the abdomen, a severe blow to the stomach area can damage the spleen, tearing its covering, the tissue inside, or both.
-The tears range from small ones that stop bleeding spontaneously to very large ones that cause potentially fatal hemorrhage.
+Because of the spleen’s position in the upper left side of the abdomen, a severe blow to the stomach area can damage the spleen, tearing its covering, the tissue inside, or both.
+The tears range from small ones that stop bleeding spontaneously to very large ones that cause potentially fatal bleeding.
 Sometimes a collection of blood (hematoma) forms under the covering of the spleen or deep within it.

 An injured or ruptured spleen can make the abdomen painful and tender.
 Blood in the abdomen acts as an irritant and causes pain.
 The pain is in the left side of the abdomen just below the rib cage.
 Sometimes the pain is felt in the left shoulder.
 The abdominal muscles contract reflexively and feel rigid.
 If enough blood leaks out, blood pressure falls and people feel light-headed, have blurred vision and confusion, and lose consciousness (faint).

 When ribs on the left side are fractured, doctors may observe the person carefully for a spleen injury.

 Doctors usually do ultrasonography or computed tomography (CT) of the abdomen if they suspect an injury to the spleen.
 Rarely, if doctors suspect a severe hemorrhage, surgery is done immediately to make a diagnosis and control the bleeding.
 People with severe bleeding also are given intravenous fluids and sometimes blood transfusions.